segunemma2003/nodo-api-backend-payment/CUSTOMER_API_DOCUMENTATION.md

 - Customer **cannot login** until admin approves the account
 - Admin will set credit limit when approving
 - You will be notified when your account is approved

+**🎯 AUTOMATIC VIRTUAL ACCOUNT CREATION:**
+- **Virtual account is automatically created during registration** via Paystack integration
+- The virtual account creation process runs asynchronously in the background
+- The registration response may include `virtual_account_number` and `virtual_account_bank` if ready immediately
+- If the virtual account is not ready yet (shown as `null` in response), it will be created within a few moments
+- You can check your virtual account status by calling `GET /api/customer/repayment-account?customer_id={id}` after your account is approved
+- The virtual account is used for making repayments - transfer funds to this account and payments will be automatically recorded

 **Required Fields:**
 - `business_name` (string, max 255)